 5. Life Changer Bonus (aka Corporate Expenses Account)- in order to receive the Life Changer bonus you must be considered active and qualify as a National Marketing Director or above.
 At this level, you qualify for a $1000 discretionary expense account to offset expenses of maintaining an office and for travel.

-6. Car Bonus -for distributors that do extremely well with Total Life Changes, they are offered a car bonus.
+6. Car Bonus – for Total Life Changes top earners that do extremely well, they are offered a car bonus.
 I could not find anything about this in any of their income disclosure documents.
 But I don’t believe they actually receive a car.
 I think they are given cash incentives for high performance that equate to the value of what a car costs.
 What type of car, I am not sure.
 But I will definitely update the post if I find out more.

 Who is Total Life Changes for?